TWiStErRob/twisterrob.github.io/_posts/2015-06-13-git-pull-request.md

 > Can you create a PR please?

-*[PR]: Pull Request

 ... even if it's a one-character typo.
-Here's how I do create a PR.
+Here's how I create a PR.

 <!--more-->

+## What is a PR?
+A <dfn>Pull&nbsp;Request</dfn> is request created on GitHub to merge code from one fork of the repository to another.
+Usually there's a feature/bug branch in the fork and the PR is made against the `master` branch &mdash;, or wherever their `HEAD` commit is &mdash; in the base repository.

 ## GitHub setup